gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Not strapped in but can't move anything below her neck
     -   Her father is in the chair beside her but unresponsive
 -   A humanoid bot appears
-    -   When Maddy asks if it is Consensus it says "yes"
+    -   When Maddy asks if it is Central it says "yes"
     -   Then picks up Mouse, which flashes, "As is this one"
--   Off-kilter dialog with Consensus
+-   Off-kilter dialog with Central
-    -   Reinforces Patient's claim that Consensus wants to stop but its programming won't allow it to
+    -   Reinforces Patient's claim that Central wants to stop but its programming won't allow it to
     -   Doesn't want the Makers to return because they would make it continue
 -   Blazes and Thoughtful enter with Sindy
     -   Thoughtful is apologetic, Blazes is sure of himself: handing over Sindy is necessary
     -   Maddy: "Just going to kill her?"
-    -   Consensus: "These do not kill.
+    -   Central: "These do not kill.
 These will try to get her to turn these off."
 -   Takes Sindy from the Operators and puts her in an empty chair next to Maddy
     -   Put on a headset that connects to a complicated piece of machinery
-    -   Consensus: "Central communications hub - without it, we become our component parts"
+    -   Central: "Central communications hub - without it, we become our component parts"
 -   Gumption breaks in

 ### 16: Your Move (Gumption)